Academic Expectations and Program Requirements

 Preliminary Examination Requirement

-A preliminary examination for doctoral students shall be given no earlier than a date at which a student is within 6 credit hours of completing formal coursework on a degree plan (i.e., all coursework on a degree plan except 681, 684, 690, 691, 692, 693, 695, 697, 791, or other graduate courses specifically designated as S/U in the course Catalog).
+A preliminary examination for doctoral students shall be given no earlier than a date at which a student is within 6 credit hours of completing formal coursework on a degree plan (i.e., all coursework on a degree plan except 681, 684, 690, 691, 692, 693, 695, 697, 791, or other graduate courses specifically designated as S/U in the Graduate and Professional Catalog).
 A student should complete a preliminary exam no later than the end of the semester following the completion of formal coursework on a degree plan.

 Preliminary Examination Format